Mission & Philosophy

 | (212) 647-7300

-Vincent “Vinnie” Galindez has been a member of Local 600 since March 1981 coming up through the “ranks” as a Camera Trainee and achieved the classification of Operator before leaving the industry due to personal reasons only to be brought back in as a Business Representative in Dec 2008.
-Vinnie has been a rep for the past 8 years and has been instrumental in defining and strengthening the avenues of communication with Local 600’s membership body in Puerto Rico.
-As a rep in the Eastern Region, he has been involved in trying to secure the use of drones in the film industry under Local 600’s jurisdiction and works closely with Michael Chambliss of the Western Region in trying to achieve this goal.
-In addition to these and other duties of a rep, Vinnie also works on various outreach initiatives with neighborhood schools in the New York City area to bring awareness of the film industry and the union to these young minds as a possible career choice.”
+Vincent “Vinnie” Galindez has been a member of Local 600 since March 1981, coming up through the ranks as a Camera Trainee, and achieving the classification of Operator before becoming a Business Representative in Dec 2008.
+Vinnie has been instrumental in defining and strengthening the avenues of communication with Local 600’s membership in Puerto Rico.
+As a rep in the Eastern Region, he has been involved in policing Local 600’s jurisdiction over drone camera work and works closely with Michael Chambliss of the Western Region in this field.
+In addition to these and other duties of a rep, Vinnie also works on various outreach initiatives with neighborhood schools in the New York City area to bring awareness of the film industry and the union to young minds as a possible career choice.

 | (212) 647-7300

 Emily Gosnell began her career in 2007 as a union organizer working for the largest public employee’s union in the country.
 As an organizer she worked in many states around the country organizing and building their internal membership.
 In 2013, Emily continued her career as a staff representative in Baltimore, MD.
 Her main responsibilities included contract administration and enforcement.
 In October of 2016, Emily began work as a business representative with Local 600 in the Eastern Region.
 One of her main priorities and interests is organizing.
 Organizing is the key to a strong and thriving union and a great passion of hers.
 Emily also works with her fellow representatives on handling questions, contract violations, and safety issues that arise on features and TV series.
 Emily is constantly inspired by the hard work and tenacity of the Local 600 membership.

 | (312) 618-2560